 #

-Explain what all this chatbot stuff is about
+Explain what SillyTavern is about

 Tavern is an app to facilitate these roleplaying chats: